dewan-ahmed/dewan-ahmed.github.io/_posts/2026-08-11-devrel-ai-era.md

 **A great DevRel team still cannot save a bad product.** I wrote that in 2023, it's still true, and it will be true in 2030.

 **Trust is still the entire asset.** As more generated content reaches the world, human connection and narrative appreciate rather than depreciate.
-I'd sharpen that further: the reason live work and video are gaining value is precisely the reason some people are skeptical of them, which is that models don't ingest them well.
-That isn't a flaw in the strategy. **That's the moat.**
+I'd sharpen that further: the thing that makes video look like a bad bet in an AI-heavy world is exactly what makes it defensible, which is that models don't ingest it well.

 Which gives you a practical framing for content.
 You're running two funnels now, and they optimize for opposite things.
 The machine funnel is docs, llms.txt, structured content, MCP servers, SDKs an agent calls correctly on the first attempt, error messages that are parseable.
 Optimize that for retrievability and correctness.
 The human funnel is video, live workshops, hallway conversations, opinions, narrative, the trip report nobody asked for.
 Optimize that for trust.
 Stop trying to make one piece of content serve both.
 That's why so much DevRel content right now reads like it was written for nobody in particular.
 It was.